abstractFlo/atlas-docs/documentation/di-container/decorator.md

 ## Custom DI Decorators

 We created some custom decorators to interact with the di-container.
 This decorators are needed for internal work.
 The entire framework uses many shared classes and helpers on both sides.
-This decorators helps us to connect the server and client with the shared classes.
+The decorators help us to connect the server and client with the shared classes.

 {% hint style="danger" %}
 Every custom decorator must be declared after the tsyringe decorator